businessdatasolutions/whiteboard/README.md

 # Whiteboard App

-This is a simple, interactive whiteboard application built with plain HTML, CSS, and JavaScript.
-The app allows users to:
+The **Whiteboard App** is an interactive, client‑side canvas built with HTML, CSS, and JavaScript.
+It allows you to create, move, and customize visual elements in real time—all with an intuitive drag‑and‑drop interface.

+## Features

+### Post-it Notes
-- **Drag and drop** Post-it notes onto the whiteboard canvas.
+- **Drag and Drop:**
+  Easily drag colorful Post-it notes from the dock onto the whiteboard canvas.
+- **Dock Replacement:**
-- The **dock** on the right side of the canvas contains four ready-made Post-its (yellow, pink, blue, and green).
-When a Post-it is dragged from the dock into the canvas, a replacement is automatically created in the dock.
+  The right‑hand dock features four ready‑made Post-it notes (yellow, pink, blue, and green).
+When you drag one out, a new Post-it of the same color is automatically generated in its place.
-- The Post-it changes color when drag over the x or y axis.
-- A small **position pill** (displaying the relative position in percentages) is automatically positioned at the bottom left of each used Post-it.
+- **Dynamic Positioning:**
+  Each used Post-it displays a **position pill** that updates in real time to show its relative position (in percentages) on the grid.
+- **Interactive Axes:**
+  When a Post-it is dragged over the x‑ or y‑axis, its background color changes.
+This behavior can be used to annotate or mark the axes.
+- **Easy Deletion:**
-- Remove a Post-it by on the **delete icon** in the top left corner.
+  A small **delete icon** (“×”) appears in the top left of each Post-it (except when over an axis) so you can remove notes with a click.

+### Stickers (New!)
+- **New Sticker Functionality:**
+  In addition to Post-it notes, the dock now includes a **sticker** slot.
+- **Numbered Stickers:**
+  The sticker appears with a unique number.
+Dragging it from the dock onto the canvas reassigns it as a fully draggable element.
+- **Auto-replacement:**
+  Once a sticker is moved to the board, a new sticker with an incremented number is automatically generated in the dock.
+- **Always on Top:**
+  Stickers have a high z‑index, ensuring they remain visible above all Post-it notes and other elements.

+### Background Customization
-- **Upload a background image** to replace the default grid.
+- **Upload Background:**
+  Replace the default grid by clicking the **Upload Background** button.
+Select an image file to personalize your whiteboard.

+### Save as PNG
+- **Capture Your Work:**
-- **Save the whiteboard** as a PNG image.
+  Click the **Save as PNG** button to capture the entire whiteboard—including Post-its, stickers, and your custom background—as a high‑quality PNG image.

+### Enhanced Interactivity & Performance
+- **Touch & Mouse Support:**
+  Enjoy smooth drag‑and‑drop interactions on both desktop and mobile devices.
+- **Refactored Drag Manager:**
+  The code now uses a centralized drag manager that optimizes event handling and improves overall performance, making the app more responsive and easier to maintain.

 ## Demo